AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

 "Main.java" is a sample main procedure of designing the fuzzy inference model based on JFML library.
 In the sample model, only two triangular membership functions "small" and "large" are used for each attribute.
 The sample model is composed of a large number of rules which are all the combinations of two membership functions for 12 attributes.
 The antecedent part of each rule is fixed, while its consequent part is tuned by the training data.

 You can execute the "Main.java" with no arguments on Eclipse, or you can export the main function in "Main.java" to JAR file and execute the JAR file.

-Once your execute the "Main.java", the mean square errors for the training data and test data are shown in the console like:
+Once your execute the "Main.java", the mean square errors for the training data and test data are shown in the console:

     Training: MSE = 0.05370033
         Test: MSE = 0.09745144